waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Blarney (SUDOWOODO): Lv20, Male.

 # General Lessons
 - Roamer vs. Scripted: Suicune is NOT a roamer in Crystal.
-Don't rely on Pokedex 'Area' for movement; it only indicates the current route of the scripted event.
-- Pokedex Hallucination: Be cautious of interpreting the Pokedex AREA map; it does not provide coordinate-level data or 'Nest' markers.
-(Turn 17041)
+Chasing 'Area' in Pokedex is unnecessary once the Sage grants permission.
 - Surf Initiation: Directional buttons won't enter water.
 Must face water and press A.

-# Route 42 Exploration Status
-- Checked eastern lake island (24, 13) - (30, 15): No Suicune.
-- Checked middle lake island (16, 10) - (17, 11): No Suicune (confirmed by screen observation).

 # Tin Tower Progress
 - Sage at (4, 6) granted permission: "Please, do go on."
 - Path to Tin Tower is now open.
+Heading to ladder in Wise Trio Room (4_2).

 # Type Effectiveness (Verified)
 - (None documented yet)